Knowledge-enhanced Agents for Interactive Text Games: Framework for Knowledge Injection in Text-based Game Agents

-\para{Knowledge Injection.} To explore the best approach for enhancing RoBERTa's performance, we experimented with three ways of knowledge injection on top of the baseline model as shown in Figure \ref{roberta}. \textbf{\textbf{\texttt{1.mca:}}} In this variation, we enable the language model to be aware of its past correct actions by incorporating an MCA that lists them as a string, appended to the original input.
+\textbf{Knowledge Injection.} We formalize three knowledge-injection strategies for the baseline RoBERTa model (Figure \ref{roberta}): \textbf{\textbf{\texttt{1.mca:}}} Here, we enable the LM to be aware of its past correct actions by incorporating an MCA that lists them as a string, appended to the original input.
 Due to token limitations of RoBERTa, we use a sliding window with size $A$, i.e., at each step, the model sees at most the past $A$ correct actions. \textbf{\textbf{\texttt{2.aff:}}} We inject affordance knowledge into the LM by first adapting it on a subset of the Commonsense Knowledge Graph~\cite{ilievski2021cskg} containing object utilities~\cite{s33}.
-We adapt the model via an auxiliary QA task following the knowledge injection methods from a previous work~\cite{s32}.
+We adapt the model via an auxiliary QA task following prior knowledge injection work~\cite{s32}.
 We use pretraining instead of simple concatenation for input due to the substantial volume of affordance knowledge triples, which cannot be simply concatenated to the input of RoBERTa due to limited input length.
-Pre-training on affordance knowledge through an auxiliary QA task alleviates this challenge, while still enabling the model to learn the relevant knowledge.
+Pre-training on affordances through an auxiliary QA task alleviates this challenge, while still enabling the model to learn the relevant knowledge.
 We then finetune our task model on top of the utility-enhanced model, as described in the baseline. \textbf{\textbf{\texttt{3.aff $\oplus$ mca:}}} This variation simply combines \textbf{\texttt{mca}} and \textbf{\texttt{aff}}.

 \paragraph{\textbf{(2) Instruction-tuned LM:}} We utilized the Swift model \cite{lin2023swiftsage}, which is based on the \texttt{Flan-T5} \cite{chung2022scaling} instruction-following architecture.
 The training follows a Seq2Seq methodology, wherein the input comprises state information, and the desired outcome is the correct action.
 The encompassed state information integrates task and environmental data: \texttt{``\textit{desc} – step number – score – action history – \textit{obv} – \textit{inv} – visited rooms – What action should you do next?"} (Figure \ref{swift}).
 The action history contains the last ten performed actions, each with the respective environmental reward, e.g., \texttt{``go to outside (+16) --> You move to the outside."}